laaibaQasim/ai-dump/README.md

 Longer term, this kit is meant to help you spot inefficiencies, tighten prompts, and move toward more agentic workflows — while building intuition for which models and patterns save time and cost.

-Analysis features are still evolving, so feedback and ideas are welcome.
-If this is useful, consider starring the repo to follow updates.

----

-## Vision

-Longer term, this kit is meant to help you spot inefficiencies, tighten prompts, and move toward more agentic workflows — while building intuition for which models and patterns save time and cost.

 ---

 ## Contributing